 The OFDM symbol duration and the cyclic prefix duration scale based on the numerology.

 The selection of numerology will depend upon the size of the cell and the frequency band.
-Large cells have a large time dispersion at the receiver.
-A large cyclic prefix needed to counter the larger time dispersion.
+Large cells have a considerable time dispersion at the receiver.
+A large cyclic prefix is needed to counter the larger time dispersion.
 Higher numerologies are preferable for higher frequencies as the wider subcarrier is less susceptible to phase noise.